dejanu/cheeatos/istio.md

 * Getting external traffic into your cluster can be achieved using the [Service k8s object](https://kubernetes.io/docs/concepts/services-networking/service/) or [Ingress](https://community.ops.io/dejanualex/ingress-in-one-minute-3i00)

 * Ingress is probably the most powerful way to expose your services, but can also be the most complicated.
 To expose traffic we need a Ingress Controller (e.g. ISTIO) + Ingress rules:
-  * There are many types of Ingress controllers, from the Google Cloud Load Balancer, Nginx, Contour, ISTIO, and more.
+  * There are many types of Ingress controllers, from the Google Cloud Load Balancer, Nginx, Contour, Istio, and more.
   * There are also plugins for Ingress controllers, like the cert-manager, that can automatically provision SSL certificates for your services.

 * Service mesh is an abstraction which consists of a network of **envoys** (data plane) and the **istiod** (control plane) - **one envoy in the ingress gateway and one envoy in each pod (the istio proxy)**
 * If you expose another service as type LoadBalancer and obtains a separate ip, then requesting that endpoint would still be regarded as ingress traffic but not manager by the Istio service mesh.

 * The ingress gateway is just the first workload part of the service mesh to intercept and process the request.
+* Gateway describes a load balancer operating at the edge of the mesh receiving incoming or outgoing HTTP/TCP connections.
 * Istio uses gateway instead of ingress:
 ```bash
 kubectl get ingresses.networking.k8s.io -A  # no resources found